Mission of the Undiagnosed Hackathon

 The main event of the Undiagnosed Hackathon will take place on 19–20 September, preceded by a Phenotyping course on 17 September and a Tools workshop on 18 September.
 The welcome dinner will kick off the experience.

 This event brings together a global community of individuals—clinicians, bioinformaticians, molecular biologists, researchers, developers, AI specialists, and many more—to solve complex cases for people living with undiagnosed conditions.
-As a collaborator, you would play a key role in solving cases and could act as the family's representative to provide their medical history and advocate on their behalf.

 Data